Tanz0rz/haxe-fmod/extension/functions.md

 ## file_getdiskbusy
 <!-- File_GetDiskBusy -->
-verdict: cannot The disk busy flag belongs to the custom file system callbacks, which FMOD runs on its streaming thread, and no Haxe target can execute code there.
+verdict: covered The global disk busy flag is not bound.
+Sound.getOpenStateInfo() reports diskBusy per sound, which is the value a game polls while a stream fills.

 ## file_setdiskbusy
 <!-- File_SetDiskBusy -->